Jump to: Quick Facts · Living Essentials · Pros · Cons · Visas Guide · Residency & Citizenship · Business · Resources

 - One of the biggest gripes about being self-employed in Spain has always been the amount of the monthly Social Security payment that gives entitlement to health care and pensions etc.

-- Get advice from a gestor (accountant).
+– The present monthly amount of €270 (a reduced payment of €50 for the first six months). - Get advice from a gestor (accountant).
 You will be responsible for paying your own Social Security payment and taxes.
 Your gestor will help you register at the Hacienda (tax office).

 How to Move: The Book!